-External Assessment-70 Total Marks-100 Time- 3 hrs Internal Assessment- 30 Pass Marks- 50 skills of intellect decision making.
+Internal Assessment- 30 Pass Marks- 50

+COURSE OBJECTIVE: On completion of the subject, students will have the opportunity to develop the skills of intellect decision making.
 It also provides an extension of their communication skills to articulate the evidence based acquaintance and clinical knowledge for assessment and diagnosis of patients.
 It is a prospect to the students for the application of the research and professional information to novel situations.

-COURSE OBJECTIVE: On completion of the subject, students will have the opportunity to develop the clinical in practice.
+COURSE OUTCOME: On completion of this subject students should have the opportunity to:

-COURSE OUTCOME: On completion of this subject students should have the opportunity to: a) Strengthen the basic fundamental basis of assessment and diagnosis and postulate this knowledge b) Analyses critical evaluate the patient conditions and formulation of accurate diagnosis. c) Acquire a thorough understanding of basic anatomy and physiology which can be applied in clinical practice.
+a) Strengthen the basic fundamental basis of assessment and diagnosis and postulate this knowledge in clinical practice.

+b) Analyses critical evaluate the patient conditions and formulation of accurate diagnosis.

+c) Acquire a thorough understanding of basic anatomy and physiology which can be applied in clinical practice.